CBT (Compulsory Basic Training)

 Highway code – CBT requires all students to have an understanding of the Highway Code and road signs before being taken on the road.

 English speaking – If you require a translator or you think you may have issues understanding your instructor please contact us prior to booking as special adjustments may need to be made.
 All of our courses are taught in English.

 General advice – if you are unable to ride or have never ridden a bicycle we advise learning to ride one prior to commencing your CBT.

-Clothing – We supply everything you need included in the price (Helmet, Gloves, Jacket, Waterproofs and a Motorcycle or Scooter)
+Clothing – We supply everything you need included in the price (Helmet, Gloves, Jacket and a Motorcycle or Scooter)

-We ask you wear suitable clothing on the day including a Leather or Jean Jacket if you have one, Pair of Jeans and footwear with ankle protection (boots rather than trainers).
+We ask you wear suitable clothing on the day including a Pair of Jeans and footwear with ankle protection (boots rather than trainers).
 If you have all the latest proper gear even better!